The first time I set up an online store, I remember staring at the blank canvas before me not knowing where to start.

 - About page.
 An About page connects personally with customers, explains your business model, and/or shares the reason you started your business.
 A persuasive About page can go a long way in earning trust for new brands—keep this in mind when you create your online store.

 - FAQ page.
 A frequently asked questions page helps alleviate some of the more common customer support inquiries.

 About pages are a great way to embrace the "small" in small business and earn trust as a new merchant as you create your online shop.

 You can have a video introducing yourself as a founder, links to awards and press mentions, images that explain your supply chain, or include anything that helps this page tell your customers who you are and what you’re about.

-For Kinda Hot Sauce, we’ll be creating a simple About page, written like a letter to the customer that explains our philosophy and our reason for starting the business.
+For Kinda Hot Sauce, we’ll make an online store with a simple About page, written like a letter to the customer that explains our philosophy and our reason for starting the business.

 When someone visits my store and they're not quite sold on making a purchase, I want them to be met with an endearing and heart-felt message if they choose to visit my About page to learn more.

 Since we’ll be relying mostly on text, I’ll use the formatting options available in the toolbar to make the copy more eye-catching.